Top 5 4th Quarter Trades of Ac - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Acropolis Investment Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Accuvest Global Advisors’s top five trades of the quarter.

-Acropolis Investment Management, LLC reduced their investment in ARCA:BSV by 107,701 shares.
-The trade had a 0.82% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.21.
+Accuvest Global Advisors reduced their investment in ARCA:IVV by 33,168 shares.
+The trade had a 8.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 115,631 shares in NAS:VGSH, giving the stock a 0.68% weight in the equity portfolio.
-Shares traded for an average price of $58.41 during the quarter.
+The guru sold out of their 7,026-share investment in NAS:ADBE.
+Previously, the stock had a 1.66% weight in the equity portfolio.
+Shares traded for an average price of $378.38 during the quarter.

-During the quarter, Acropolis Investment Management, LLC bought 129,053 shares of NAS:VMBS for a total holding of 1,155,819.
-The trade had a 0.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.39.
+During the quarter, Accuvest Global Advisors bought 25,495 shares of NYSE:XOM for a total holding of 32,532.
+The trade had a 1.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.3.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.